Connect to AWS using the Splunk Observability Cloud API π

 In the system response, note the following:

-Values are displayed for the
+• Values are displayed for the externalId and id fields.

-because CloudWatch Metrics collection has not been configured.
+• The importCloudWatch value is set to false because CloudWatch Metrics collection has not been configured.

-To create an AWS policy and an AWS IAM (Identity and Access Management) role with a unique Amazon Resource Name (ARN), use a PUT request with the externalId
+To create an AWS policy and an AWS IAM (Identity and Access Management) role with a unique Amazon Resource Name (ARN), go to the AWS console and follow the instructions in Authenticate in AWS using an External ID (recommended).
+Use the externalId value generated in the previous step.

-Review your IAM policy π
+Review your IAM policy đź”—

 To collect AWS data, review the permissions in this document:

-Required permissions in Observability Cloud π
+Required permissions in Splunk Observability Cloud đź”—

 Regardless of the services you want to use, you need the following permissions:

-tag:GetResources
+• tag:GetResources

-Permissions for the CloudWatch API π
+Permissions for the CloudWatch API đź”—

-Besides the required permissions, include these permissions to allow Observability Cloud to collect AWS metrics using the CloudWatch API:
+Besides the required permissions, include these permissions to allow Splunk Observability Cloud to collect AWS metrics using the CloudWatch API:

-cloudwatch:GetMetricData
+• cloudwatch:GetMetricData

-cloudwatch:ListMetrics
+• cloudwatch:ListMetrics

 For example: